 Stand on a hard total of 12 if the dealer has a total of 4 through 6.
 If he doesn’t display these totals, hit instead.

 Similarly, you can stand on hard totals of 13 through 16 against the dealers 2 through 6.
 But if the dealer doesn’t have these totals, hit instead.

 Play Blackjack for Real Money

 All this strategy talk does to waste if you don’t take the risk and play for real money.
-We have some of the best blackjack casinos in our table above.
+We have some of the best blackjack online casinos in our table above.
 Choose any one of them and start playing today.
 You can expect great welcome bonuses and a few ongoing promotions too.
 Some casinos even give players automatic entry into the casino loyalty program upon signing up.
 So, what are you waiting for?
 Test out your new blackjack strategy today.